OpenCTI-Platform/connectors/external-import/crowdstrike/README.md

 | Indicator Unwanted Labels     | `indicator_unwanted_labels`     | `CROWDSTRIKE_INDICATOR_UNWANTED_LABELS`     | /                             | No         | /                                                          | Indicators to be excluded from import based on the labels affixed to them.                                |

 **Note**: It is not recommended to use the default value `0` for configuration parameters `report_start_timestamp` and `indicator_start_timestamp` because of the large data volumes.

+## Known Issues and Workarounds for Crowdstrike Connector Scopes

+### Issue

+The Crowdstrike connector offers multiple scopes for data ingestion:
+- **actor**
+- **report**
+- **indicator**
+- **yara_master**

+When the `yara_master` scope is enabled simultaneously with other scopes (i.e., `actor`, `report`, and `indicator`), ingestion speed can significantly slow down.
+Additionally, due to the large volume of data in `yara_master` and lack of pagination, the connector state may not update accurately.

+### Root Cause
+The `yara_master` scope imports a high volume of data.
+Since pagination is not available, this overwhelms the connector when combined with other scopes, leading to:
+- Slow ingestion performance.
+- Incomplete or inaccurate updates to the connector state.

+### Workaround
+To address this issue, set up two separate Crowdstrike connectors, each dedicated to specific scopes:

+1. **Primary Connector**:
+   - Scopes: `actor`, `report`, and `indicator`
+   - This connector will handle the main threat intelligence data without `yara_master` data, ensuring timely ingestion and accurate updates.

+2. **Secondary Connector**:
+   - Scope: `yara_master` only
+   - This connector will handle `yara_master` data independently, which allows it to manage the high data volume without interfering with the ingestion of other scope data.

+### Summary

+By isolating the `yara_master` scope in a dedicated connector, you avoid slow ingestion rates and inaccurate state updates, ensuring efficient and stable data processing across all scopes.